risingwavelabs/rfcs/0013-use-backfill-to-let-mv-on-mv-stream-again.md

 - Use a variable `current_pos` to keep track of the position (pk) we have backfilled which is initialized as 0.
 - We select rows pk within (`current_pos`, `current_pos` + `batch_size`) from table T into buffer and flush buffer to the index after barrier. e.g. `batch_size` can be 1000.
 - Repeatedly backfill batch data into the index and set `current_pos = current_pos + batch_size`.
-- When current_pos become the end of Table T, backfill finishes. we can forward upstream message directly to the downstream.
+- When current_pos become the end of Table T, backfill finishes. we can forward upstream message directly to the downstream and make the index visible to users.

 ### More Detail